mitchell-royan/CNC_Milling_Machine/README.md

 Supports both positive and negative positions, with 200 steps/unit resolution.

 ## Features
-Modular, extensible C code for future upgrades (implementation of executable G-code for standard CNC programming instead of only predefined shapes or the introduction of further harware development such as an ultrasonic sensor)
+Modular, extensible C code for future upgrades (implementation of executable G-code for standard CNC programming instead of only predefined shapes or the introduction of further hardware development such as an ultrasonic sensor)

 Safe operation with limit switch handling.